JavaScript Telemetry

 When using Rollbar in client-side Javascript, Rollbar will track and report events that happen prior to an exception or message being reported, and display them in the Telemetry section of an occurrence.
 The telemetry timeline provides 'breadcrumbs' that can help developers understand and fix problems in their client-side Javascript, including:

-• User actions (input, click, navigation between routes in a single-page app)
+, navigation between routes in a single-page app) - Network activity (

-• Network activity (xhr and fetch) including method, URL and response code
+) including method, URL and response code Console

-The occurrence you are currently viewing is highlighted and shown as the final entry in the telemetry timeline.
+The occurrence you are currently viewing is shown as the final entry in the telemetry timeline.

 Configuration

 We provide a few configuration options to allow you to decide if and what to instrument for collecting telemetry events.
-The configuration option to pass along with the other configuration values is autoInstrument.
-This can have either a boolean value or be an object.
-The default value is true.
+The configuration option to pass along with the other configuration values is autoInstrument

 Hence,